Murders of Thomas and Jackie Hawks

 Thomas and Jackie Hawks were a couple from Prescott, Arizona, United States, who were murdered in 2004.

-In April 2009, Skylar Julius Deleon and Jennifer Henderson were convicted of charges relating to their murders.
-Deleon was sentenced to death while Henderson was sentenced to two terms of life in prison without parole.
-Two other people, John Fitzgerald Kennedy and Alonso Machain, were convicted separately of the killings.
-Kennedy was sentenced to death, and Machain accepted a plea bargain after testifying for the prosecution in the trials of Deleon, Henderson, and Kennedy.
-He was sentenced to 20 years and four months in prison.
+Skylar Preciosa Deleon, Jennifer Henderson, and John Fitzgerald Kennedy were convicted by juries for these murders.
+Deleon and Kennedy were sentenced to death while Henderson was sentenced to two terms of life in prison without parole.
+Two other people, Alonso Machain and Myron Sandora Gardner Sr., accepted plea bargains after testifying for the prosecution in the trials of Deleon, Henderson, and Kennedy.